shariful10/Sports-Gear/README.md

 * Dark Mode Added On Full Website
 * Tanstack Query Use On Manage Users Page
 * Use Axios Call On Auth State Change
+* About Us Section Added On Home Page With Framer Motion Animation

 ### Used Packages:
 * axios